What is the Best Golf Club for under 100 Yards? (Explained)

 Whatever you decide, it has to fit your game and situation.

-There are times where I will use a 9-iron inside 100 yards or if I need to get over a sandtrap, I would use my sand wedge to get more height.
+There are times when I will use a 9-iron inside 100 yards, or if I need to get over a sandtrap, I will use my sand wedge to get more height.
+Experiment with what gives you the most consistent results regardless of your use.